Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Against the spread, Mississippi State is 4-4-0 this year.

-- This season, the Bulldogs have one ATS win in two games as an underdog of 5.5 points or more.
+- The Bulldogs have been underdogs by 5.5 points or more two times this season and covered the spread once.

-- Mississippi State's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- Mississippi State's games this season have hit the over on three of eight set point totals (37.5%).

-- This year the Bulldogs have turned the ball over 12 times, three more than the Razorbacks' takeaways (9).
+- The Bulldogs have turned the ball over 12 times this season, three more turnovers than the Razorbacks have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.